TomaszKandula/UnsecureWebApp/README.md

 # Database connection

-In our example, instead of ADO.NET, we use EF Core ability to send raw SQL string for execution.
+In our example, instead of ADO.NET, we use EF Core that have ability to send raw SQL string for execution.
 Thus, in order to run this example:

 I. Add connection string to your User Secrets: